 Thanks to commentator “Karl” for posting a link to a new study from China regarding electrodynamic microneedling in the comments to my Indian microneedling post from August.

 Microneedling and Follica

-However, even more interesting, microneedling by itself led to more hair growth than Minoxidil by itself in this study (EDIT: per several commentators who read the full study, this is not accurate and at best you can only say that both resulted in equal new hair growth).
-Totally crazy that something like wounding works better than one of the only two ever FDA approved hair loss treatments out there.
+However, even more interesting, microneedling by itself led to more hair growth than Minoxidil by itself in this study.
+Totally crazy that wounding works better than one of the only two ever FDA approved hair loss treatments.
+The other being Finasteride.
 Of course more such results need to be emulated before this becomes believable.

 Follica has for a long time claimed that skin disruption in and of itself leads to new de novo hair follicle growth.
 In the India microneedling post, “Karl” made an interesting lengthy comment related to the above study, and it is worth a read in its entirety.
 I will paste part of it related to needling depth here:

 “Personal observation: that difference of 1.5mm to 2.5mm might seem small, but if you’ve ever done it, you know that it’s HUGE.
 1.5mm hurts a lot already, and for some people is borderline unbearable.
 2.5mm is getting into torture level lol.
 Pity they weren’t more specific about their procedure.
 The question of depth, wounding, and scarring seems an open question in research afaik and is discussed frequently on forums”.